nitvishnoi/Extended-Kalman-Filter-Project/README.md

 ****Project outputs:****

 **Output1:**

+Algorithm will be run against Dataset 1 in the simulator which is the same as "data/obj_pose-laser-radar-synthetic-input.txt" in the repository.
+We'll collect the positions that your algorithm outputs and compare them to ground truth data.
+Your px, py, vx, and vy RMSE should be less than or equal to the values [.11, .11, 0.52, 0.52].

 Here is the simulator video after running the EKL with dataset 1:

+When running your algorithm against "obj_pose-laser-radar-synthetic-input.txt", the RMSE obtained is as below, which is less than the required values [.11, .11, 0.52, .52].

 [![DataSet1 video](data/dataset1.PNG)](https://www.youtube.com/watch?v=woFdt70NKW4 "Dataset1 video for  - Click to Watch!")